robcarver17/skipperman/docs/import_membership_list_help.md

 This is likely to happen if a sailor was originally added to the system as part of an event but we didn't know if they were members or not.
 The sailor is confirmed in the system as a none member.

-*If a sailor is in the imported membership list, and there are no similar sailors in the system*
+*If a sailor is in the imported membership list, and there are no remotely similar sailors in the system*

 This is likely to happen if a sailor has just joined, but hasn't yet done any events.
 The sailor is added to the system as a new sailor, and marked as a member.

-*If a sailor is in the imported membership list, and there similar (but not identical) sailors in the system already*
+*If a sailor is in the imported membership list, and there broadly similar (but not identical) sailors in the system already*

 You will be asked to confirm eithier: